ponsfoot/wows_replay_on_linux-Obsolete-/README.md

-# Enable to watch WoT & WoWS replay files on Linux
+# Enable to watch WoT & WoWS replays on Linux
 Only **"Classic Launcher"** is supported (WGC is not supported).

 ## Install